-Near the village of Ellbögen, 12 km south of Innsbruck, a small mill shows how grain was ground in the past.
+Near the small village of Ellbögen, a corn mill shows how grain was ground in the past

 Image gallery: Hinterloch Mill

-In Ellbögen, a small mill rises along the Rio Falkasaner.
-It probably dates back to the 16th century, when there was a miller for 11 farmsteads at a time, who took care of the mill and the grinding operation.
-The Hinterloch Mill was in operation until 1951, then it rapidly decayed.
+In Ellbögen, 12 km south of Innsbruck, a small mill rises along the Rio Falkasaner.
+This Hinterloch Mill (Hinterlocher Mühle) probably dates back to the 16th century, when there was a miller for 11 farmsteads at a time, who took care of the mill and the grinding operation.
+The facility was in operation until 1951, then it rapidly decayed.
+In 1995 and 1996 it was extensively restored.

-In the years 1995 and 1996 it was extensively restored and made open to the public.
-Regular grinding demonstrations during summer months offer an interesting insight into 2,000 years of milling tradition.
-Afterwards a snack with high-quality farm products awaits you.
+Regular grinding demonstrations during summer months offer you an interesting insight into 2,000 years of milling tradition.
+Afterwards a afternoon snack with high-quality farm products awaits you at the nearby snack station.

-The Hinterloch Demonstration Mill (Hinterlocher Mühle, in German) is accessible in a 20-minute hike from the Hinterlarcher parking space in Oberellbögen and leads through a forest to a clearing.
-Then the trail follows the course of the Falkasaner brook to the small mill.
-The path can also be done by MTB and represents a beautiful destination for families.
+The demonstration mill is accessible in a 20-minute hike from the Hinterlarcher parking space in Oberellbögen.
+First it leads through a forest to a clearing.
+Then the trail follows the course of the Rio Falkasaner to the small corn mill.
+The path can also be done by MTB.

 Contact info